Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Green Bay has combined with its opponents to put up more than 50 points only twice this season.
+- Green Bay and its opponents have combined for 51 points -- this matchup's point total -- just twice this season.

-- Cincinnati's games have gone over 50 points in just one opportunity this season.
+- Cincinnati and its opponents have combined to score more than 51 points in one game this season.

 Packers stats and trends